Alcohol and Drug Addiction Rehab: Confidentiality and Privacy

 Inpatient and outpatient alcohol and drug addiction rehab programs have helped many patients who had become addicted to one or more substances break their addictions and return to normal, productive lives.
 Depending upon the severity of the addiction and how much of an impact it has upon the patient’s day-to-day life, treatment in a private residential alcohol and drug rehabilitation facility may be imperative.
 The person can also receive confidential, regular sessions with a therapist to treat addiction issues.

 Regardless of the setting and scope of a substance abuse program or regimen, it is important that the patient’s dignity and privacy be preserved at all times.
-This is especially true when the patient is able to function normally, and he or she just wants to deal with his or her addiction through private therapy or support groups.
-If someone is able to go to work, attend classes or manage his or her family life normally while undergoing treatment, this treatment absolutely must be kept confidential; otherwise, unwanted consequences can occur because of a breach of privacy in which his or her loved ones, colleagues or employer find out that he or she is undergoing therapy for addiction.
+No matter what, treatment absolutely must be kept confidential; otherwise, unwanted consequences can occur because of a breach of privacy in which his or her loved ones, colleagues, or employer find out that he or she is undergoing therapy for addiction.
 Once this happens, the patient can feel ashamed and return to his or her substance abuse as a way of dealing with the shame.

 Even a stay in a residential alcohol and drug rehabilitation program must be kept confidential unless the patient is the one who informs his or her loved ones that he or she is turning to a residential treatment center in order to break the addiction.
 Privacy must be maintained on the part of the center as well as on the part of anyone who refers patients to a center.
 It is only the patient who has the right to make his or her confidential treatment details known to others.